brittAnderson/histPsychol/_build/html/_sources/preface.txt

 This book grew from my notes and experience teaching the History of Psychology course at the `University of Waterloo <https://uwaterloo.ca/>`_.
 I started teaching this course in Jan 2008.
 I was assigned this course for a couple of reasons.
 Most importantly, I was the newest departmental member, and really had no idea what I could or should say yes and no to.
 Secondarily, I had a background in Neurology where eponyms  [1]_  are common.
-By virtue of my common use of the names of physicians of long ago I was viewed as sufficiently historical.
+By virtue of my common use of the names of physicians of long ago, I was viewed as sufficiently historical.

 I was very anxious that first year.
-While I knew a lot about the brain and behavior my background was not psychology *per se*.
+While I knew a lot about the brain and behavior, my background was not psychology *per se*.
 Fortunately, I was deluged with examination copies of textbooks on the topics.
 Many were very good.
 All were expensive.